 - All letters of recommendation with waiver form

-- An transcript (unofficial copy is acceptable) from all colleges and universities other than Carnegie Mellon
+- A transcript (unofficial copy is acceptable) from all colleges and universities other than Carnegie Mellon

-- A standardized test score report (unofficial copy is acceptable), unless Dr. Crowley has waived this requirement.
+- A standardized test score report (unofficial copy is acceptable), unless Dr. D'Antonio has waived this requirement.
 Relevant tests are:

 - Medical school – MCAT